spikex/rails-on-docker/README.md

 ## Running Rails

 ```
-docker-compose up
+docker compose up
 ```

 Your app should be accessible at http://localhost:3000 as usual.
 Edit files as you normally would.
-When you are finished, run `docker-compose down` in another window.
+When you are finished, run `docker compose down` in another window.

 ## Common Tasks